uilibs/uiprotect/docs/dev.md

 2. Open the main folder
 3. You should be prompted to "Reopen folder to develop in a container".
 If you are not, you can open the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) run the "Remote-Containers: Reopen in Container" command.

 This should be all you need to do to get a working development environment.
 The docker container will automatically be build and VS Code will attach itself to it.
-The integrated terminal in VS Code will already be set up with the `unifi-protect` command.
+The integrated terminal in VS Code will already be set up with the `uiprotect` command.

 ### Docker (without VS Code)